-(2) Submission of an application that contains false, misleading, or incomplete information provided with the purpose of avoiding or reducing the amount of premiums for workers' compensation coverage is a felony of the third_second-degree, punishable as provided in s.
+2345 67 (2) Submission of an application that contains false, misleading, or incomplete information provided with the purpose of avoiding or reducing the amount of premiums for workers' compensation coverage is a felony of the third second degree, punishable as provided in s.
 775.082, s.
 775.083, or s.
 775.084.
-The application must contain a sworn statement by the agent attesting that the agent explained to the employer or officer the classification codes that are used for premium calculations. <a href="mailto:third-mailto:th
+The application must contain a sworn statement by the agent attesting that the agent explained to the employer or officer the classification codes that are used for premium calculations.
+The sworn statements 8 by the employer and the agent are not required to be notarized.
+9